kubernetes-hy/kubernetes-hy.github.io/data/part-2/5-monitoring.md

   The project could really use logging.

-  Add request logging so that you can monitor every todo that is sent to the backend.
+  Add request logging so that you can monitor every _todo_ that is sent to the backend.

   Set the limit of 140 characters for todos into the backend as well.
-Use Postman or curl to test that too long todos are blocked by the backend and you can see the non-allowed messages in your grafana.
+Use Postman or curl to test that too long todos are blocked by the backend and you can see the non-allowed messages in your Grafana.

 </exercise>